+An authenication request frame or an authenticaion response frame transmitted by an STA of an MLD shall include its MLD MAC address in TBD element.

 Each STA of an MLD may independently select and manage its operational parameters unless specified otherwise in the 802.11be standard.

-EHT MLD shall indicate its MLD MAC address during authentication request/response exchange.

---------------------------------------------------------------------------------------------------------------------------------------------------------------------